Image

 Penn State's diversified approach to managing LTIP has allowed the endowments to support program spending, such as scholarships and faculty positions, while maintaining real, inflation-adjusted growth for future generations.

-As of June 30, 2023, LTIP's investment return was 5.6% over the last year, 9.9% per year over the five-year period, 9% over the 10-year period, and 9.3% over the 20-year period.
+As of June 30, 2024, LTIP's investment return was 10.6% over the last year, 10.3% over the five-year period, 8.2% over the 10-year period, and 9.1% over the 20-year period.
 These annualized investment returns are net of external investment manager fees and investment administrative expenses.
 These results demonstrate long-term growth even when considering periods of negative investment returns.

 LTIP's investment returns compared to a "Passive" portfolio consisting of a 70% Equity index (MSCI ACWI IMI Index) and 30% Fixed Income (Bloomberg U.S. Aggregate Bond Index) are as follows: